Bypass the primary and secondary navigation and continue reading the main body of the page

 Answer

-Yes, family members are welcome to submit a SOS referral whenever they are concerned about their student.
-They can request that SOS reach out to their student to provide support.
-Please note SOS cannot share any of the students information without the students written permission.
-SOS is happy to share general information about university policies and departments.
+Yes, family members are welcome to submit an SOS referral if they are worried about their student.
+You can request that SOS reach out to your student to offer support.
+It is important to note that SOS cannot share any student information without their written permission.
+However, we’re happy to provide general information about university policies and departments.

 Answer

 Providing as much information as possible is essential.
-The following information is helpful:
+Helpful details include:

 • Brief factual description of the incident and/or behavior